 Mark Vogel was a middle-aged software executive with a company of which he had once been a part owner.
 Struggling with a marriage he was regretting and a job that required him to do things he did not agree with, Mark welcomed the escape of his friendship with Cecil.

-For a year the two men shared a love of chess, an appreciation for cold beer, and each other’s company until cancer claimed Cecil’s life.
+For a year the two men shared a love of chess, an appreciation for a cold beer, and each other’s company until cancer claimed Cecil’s life.

 A few days after his friend’s funeral Mark was surprised to receive a phone call from a lawyer, claiming not only to be handing Cecil’s estate but, informing Mark that Cecil had named him his sole heir.
 The lawyer invited Mark to his offices the next day for the reading of his former friend’s will.
 The following day, in the presence of Winston Lawton, Cecil’s lawyer, Mark’s grief was replaced by curiosity and concern as he was faced with more than just the normal last will and testament but, also a safety deposit box key and instructions on how to gain access to the box located in a bank in the Bahamas.